jennhuck/penguins/README.md

 ## Dependencies / How to Install

-You need the most current version of R, RStudio (v.
-1.4 minimum to follow along with visual editor section ), and the here package.
-[Installing and updating instructions are here](https://uvastatlab.github.io/phdplus2021/installR).
-When reviewing the instructions, substitute the `here` package whenever you see the `tidyverse` package.
+You need the most current version of R and RStudio (RStudio v.
+1.4 minimum to follow along with Visual Editor section of the workshop).

 ## Project goals and description